MicrosoftDocs/powerapps-docs/powerapps-docs/user/notifications.md

  > [!div class="mx-imgBorder"]
  > ![Notification settings menu.](media/notifications-settings.png)

-2. To enable or disable toast notificaino, do one of the following:
+2. To enable or disable toast notifications, do one of the following:

     - **To enable toast notifcations**: Move the toggle to **On** and then enter how many seconds the the toast will appear for.
     - **To disable toast noficatoin**: Move the toggle to **Off**.